 EVERETT, Wash. – Jan.
-4, 2019 – The Society of Women Engineers (SWE) recognized Washington State University (WSU) Everett electrical engineering senior Kaitlin Ferguson, 19 of Brier, with one of the national association’s Rising Star awards.
+4, 2019 – The Society of Women Engineers (SWE) recognized Washington State University (WSU) Everett and Voiland College of Engineering and Architecture electrical engineering senior Kaitlin Ferguson, 19, of Brier, with one of the national association’s Rising Star awards.
 Fifteen awards are given annually to celebrate students’ contributions to SWE, the engineering profession, their campus and the community.

-“When our name was called for grand prize, it was a complete thrill,” said Samantha Chapman, a senior strategic communication major.
+“When our name was called for the grand prize, it was a complete thrill,” said Samantha Chapman, a senior strategic communication major.
 “Two of us instantly burst into tears, and it felt like we were floating to the front of the room.
 We worked tremendously hard on this project, and that moment made it all worth it to us.”

 MONROE – March 27, 208 – The first students from Washington State University’s Elson S. Floyd College of Medicine are making their way into local, rural clinics.

 “We are just trying to immerse ourselves as much as possible,” says Meredith Morrow-Okon, pausing for a moment in between her shift at Providence Clinic in Monroe.
 “Trying to get a feel for what the medical needs of this community are.”

 Morrow-Okon stands out for what she is wearing on the side of her lab coat: a WSU Logo.
 She is a pioneer, a part of a mission that started on the Pullman campus several years ago.

 Then WSU-President Dr. Elson Floyd believed there was a shortage of rural doctors, and suggested the state back the creation of a new Spokane medical school.

 There was heavy resistance.
 Lawmakers on both sides of the aisle told Floyd there was little appetite for it, especially with the University of Washington already filling a need.